 Recyclability

-Climate benefits of PVC blister packaging for medication delivery
+Environmental advantages of PVC blister packaging

 Medication delivery differs between the regions of the world.
 In Europe, for instance, around 80% of all pharmaceutical oral solid dosages are delivered in blister packs, whereas bottles are preferred in the United States.
 It is well established that blister packaging offer several benefits in terms of contamination avoidance, correct dosing, improved child safety and senior friendliness.
-When choosing PVC as the base material for blisters, the climate also benefits.
-Studies show PVC has a low carbon footprint compared to alternatives:

 • The climate impact of satchets is almost 4x higher than PVC.

-• Pedrosa de Oliveira et al. (2021) finds that "aluminum is more harmful to the environment than PVC, due to the high emission of CO₂ during its production."
+• Found that "aluminum is more harmful to the environment than PVC, due to the high emission of CO₂ during its production."

-• In their life cycle assessment of three types of pharmaceutical packaging (blisters, bottles, and satchets) for four different medications, Bassani et al. (2022) finds that "PVC is the forming film that presented the lowest environmental impacts, followed by PVC/PVDC and OPA/Alu/PVC."
+• In their life cycle assessment of three types of pharmaceutical packaging (blisters, bottles, and satchets) for four different medications, the authors found that "PVC is the forming film that presented the lowest environmental impacts, followed by PVC/PVDC and OPA/Alu/PVC."

 PVC blister packaging in a circular economy